rideau-info.com

 Although this history of the Rideau lockstations deals primarily with why and how each lockstation was built, it helps to have some background about the project prior to construction, to set the stage for why this momentous project was undertaken in the first place.

 The Rideau project was conceived primarily for the defence of Canada, sparked by the war with the U.S. in 1812.
 In 1814, when it seemed the war might drag on for years, Sir George Prevost, commander of the military forces in Canada, directed Lt.
-Col. George McDonnell (or Macdonnel) to improve the Rapids and roads from Cornwall to Prescott and beyond and "to explore the Rideau communication."
-A connection from the Ottawa River to Kingston by way of the Rideau was known from an exploration of the region in 1783 by Lieutenant Gershom French, an officer in the Loyal Rangers (also known as "Jessop's Corps").
-McDonnell, after his survey in 1814, reported to Prevost that a bateau route could be established along the Rideau with the aid of several canal cuts, temporary locks, dams and some portages.
+Colonel George McDonnell (or Macdonnel) to improve the Rapids and roads from Cornwall to Prescott and beyond and "to explore the Rideau communication."
+A connection from the Ottawa River to Kingston by way of the Rideau was known from an exploration of the region in 1783 by Lieutenant Gershom French, an officer in the Loyal Rangers (also known as “Jessup’s Corps”).
+McDonnell investigated the Rideau Route in late 1814 and reported to Prevost that a bateau route could be established along the Rideau with the aid of several canal cuts, temporary locks, dams and some portages.

 In December 1814, Sir George Prevost, in writing to Lieutenant General Sir Gordon Drummond at Kingston stated that, "In the event of your entertaining apprehensions of the Enemy's interrupting the existing line of Communication from Montreal to Kingston, you will lose no time in giving effect to as much of Lt.
 Col. McDonnell's project as you shall consider practicable for the purpose of establishing a second route of transport by the Rideau."

 In 1815, General Drummond received instructions from London to obtain "estimates of expense of the Lachine Canal, and of the Ottawa and Rideau being made navigable."
-In April 1816, Drummond dispatched a young Lieutenant, Joshua Jebb, to conduct an exploration of the route for the purposes of this estimate.
+In April 1816, Drummond dispatched a young Lieutenant of the Royal Engineers, Joshua Jebb, to conduct an exploration of the route for the purposes of this estimate.
 At the time, two options were being considered.
-One, the present route of the Rideau Waterway, and a second, by way of Irish Creek (located between Merrickville and Edmunds), which would cut off the portion of the route through Smiths Falls and the Rideau Lakes.
+One, the present route of the Rideau Canal through the Rideau lakes, and a second, by way of Irish Creek (located between Merrickville and Kilmarnock), which would cut off the portion of the route through Smiths Falls and the Rideau Lakes.
+The government was aware of this alternate route since it had been investigated in 1815 by Captain Reuben Sherwood, a land surveyor.
 Jebb preferred the Irish Creek route, as the "distance is much less, the interruptions by water not so frequent, and the route lies through a more fertile and much better line of country and numerous other advantages might be adduced."
-In his plan for the Irish Creek route, Jebb noted that "land carriage" would be required for about a three mile stretch over the summit to the head of the Gananoque River, it would not have been a fully connected waterway.
+In his plan for the Irish Creek route, Jebb noted that “land carriage” would be required for about a five-mile stretch over the summit to the head of the Gananoque River, it would not have been a fully connected waterway.
 Jebb made his report in July 1816 to the new commander of the Royal Engineers in Canada, Lieutenant-Colonel Durnford.

 George Ramsey, the 9th Earl of Dalhousie, became Governor of British North America in late 1820.
 Dalhousie was presumably influenced by his mentor, the Duke of Wellington (who defeated Napoleon at the Battle of Waterloo in 1815).
 The Duke (who was later to become Prime Minister of England) was at that time the head of the military Ordnance Department.
 Wellington was keen on the Rideau as a line of military communication and defence, and had been instrumental in establishing the settlements of Richmond and Perth, made up of retired military personnel.